 Learn How The Law Protects You

 In California, both state and federal laws protect workers from actions and behaviors that constitute sexual harassment.
+These include the following:

 - Under Title VII of the federal Civil Rights Act of 1964, sexual harassment is considered to be a form of illegal sex discrimination.
 Any employer, whether public or private, with more than 15 workers can be held liable for sexual harassment under this law.

 - California’s Fair Employment and Housing Act also prohibits sexual harassment by employers in the state.
 We have more expansive laws that also cover sexual orientation, gender identity and gender expression under the definition of harassment.

 So, what does sexual harassment look like?
 It’s important to know what harassment is – and isn’t – because so many workers are made to feel that they simply “can’t take a joke” or that speaking up is only going to make things worse.
 Below are just some of the examples of inappropriate behavior that can constitute workplace sexual harassment:

 - Making repeated disparaging or otherwise offensive comments about a worker because of their sex